 Power: AC 115-220 volts 50-60Hz.

-Plug needs to be near ring and wall cannot be a barrier with this robot.
+The plug needs to be near the ring and the wall cannot be a barrier with this robot.

 Wired Magazine, Ken Rinaldo: Drone Eat Drone, American Scream BY BRUCE STERLING 02.06.14